metaisbeta/asniffer/README.md

 ### Creating a new Metric for Annotation Sniffer

 The Annotation Sniffer uses Reflection to know which metrics it should collect.
-If you wish to use Annotation Sniffer on your project and create custom metrics, follow these steps:
+If you wish to use Annotation Sniffer on your project and create you owrn custom metrics, follow these steps:

-* Your new metric class must extend ASTVisitor, implement MetricCollector and be annotated with @AnnotationMetric
+* Class Metrics: If you wish to create your own class metric, your Metric Class must extend ASTVisitor (to visit the compilation unit), and implement the  IClassMetricCollector interfnace and be annotated with @ClassMetric
-* The MetricCollector interface contains two methods: execute(CompilationUnity, MetricResult, AMReport) and setResult(MetricResult).
+* The IClassMetricCollector interface contains two methods: execute(CompilationUnit, MetricResult, AMReport) and setResult(MetricResult).
 The MetricResult class is where you want to store your value.
-  * Class Metric: If your metric outputs only one value per class, then, in this context, it is a class metric.
-The result must be store using addClassMetric(string metricName, integer metricValue).
-  * Element Metric: If your metric measures elements, then it outputs more than one value per class, therefore it is a element metric.
-The result must be store using addElementMetric(string name, List<ElementMetric> elementMetric)
-  The ElementMetric class is a JavaBean with properties such as metricValue, type, source-code line and element name.
+Check the code for AC, ASC and UAC for example

+* If you wish to create new Annotation Metrics, then you need to annotate the class with @AnnotationMetric and implement the interface IAnnotationMetricCollector.
+This interface has only one method: execute(CompilationUnit, AnnotationMetricModel, Annotation).
+The AnnotionMetricModel is where you will store the result, and the "Annotation" is the JDT representation of the annotation that you can perform your analysis.
+Check the code for: ANL, AA and LOCAD for more examples.

-  Check the metrics included in the package br.inpe.cap.asniffer.metric for more information.
+* Check the metrics included in the package br.inpe.cap.asniffer.metric for more information.